 - Select Restore from Time Machine, and then follow the instructions to restore your Mac.

-On the other hand, you can utilize Migration Assistant to restore your Time Machine backup when your Mac can start up.
+On the other hand, you can restore your Time Machine backup when your Mac can start up.

 After restoring your Mac with Time Machine backup, you'll find that the lost or inaccessible data is back.

 As data loss happens from time to time, it's better for you to back up your Mac with Time Machine on routine.
-But for those without a Time Machine backup, this article also offers other ways to help you recover the lost data.
+But for those without a Time Machine backup, recovering data from your M1 Mac with data recovery software, like iBoysoft Data Recovery for Mac, is the only and simplest way.

 How to Reset your M1 Mac to Factory Settings